 - Internal Stressors (Addictions, Mood disorders, Health Issues, etc.)

 - Significant Events (Losses, Changes, Trauma)

-Some couples, such as same sex couples, biracial couples, blended-family couples, infertile couples, couples where there is a significant age difference, and couples who have decided to separate, etc. may have some very special circumstances to explore and process.
+Some couples, such as biracial couples, blended-family couples, infertile couples, same sex couples, couples where one or both are transgendered, couples where there is a significant age difference, and couples who have decided to separate, etc. may have some very special circumstances to explore and process.
 These concerns, as all other couple concerns, are handled with the utmost compassion and respect.

-As a Clinical Fellow of the American Association for Marriage and Family Therapy, I continue to strive to add to my knowledge base.
+I continue to strive to add to my knowledge base.
 I have studied with many of the most renowned and published couples’ therapists.
-I have attended workshops (but am not certified by): Harville Hendrix (“Imago” Therapy); John Gottman (“Gottman Method”); Susan Johnson (“Emotionally-Focused Therapy”); Ellen Bader and Pete Pearson (developmental-skills focus); David Schnarch (differentiation focus); Michelle Weiner Davis (“Divorce Busting”); Vann Joines (“Personality Adaptations” and “T.A.
-Today”); Barry McCarthy (sexual enrichment); Janis Abrahms- Spring (affairs); Sharon Wegscheider Cruse (relational alcohol and drug issues); Stan Tatkin (Psychobiological Approach to Couples’ Therapy) and many others.
+I have attended workshops (but am not certified by): Harville Hendrix (“Imago” Therapy); John Gottman (“Gottman Method”); Ellen Bader and Pete Pearson (developmental-skills focus); David Schnarch (differentiation focus); Michelle Weiner Davis (“Divorce Busting”); Vann Joines (“Personality Adaptations” and “T.A.
+Today”); Barry McCarthy (sexual enrichment); Janis Abrahms- Spring (affairs); Sharon Wegscheider Cruse (relational alcohol and drug issues).
+I have completed Level I training in “Emotionally-Focused Therapy” (Susan Johnson); and “PACT” (Psychobiological Approach to Couples’ Therapy–Stan Tatkin).